johnmeade/linux-yoga-9i-2-in-1-aura/readme.md

   * some distros may wake immediately due to trackpad wake events, easy to fix, see "Troubleshooting Suspend" section below
 * the copilot key is recognised as a bizzare key macro, but can be remapped (for example, to Right Ctrl) using the Input Remapper software (see "Key Remapping" below) on 6.14 (remapping untested on 6.13 or earlier).
 * gyro / accelerometer  (for disabling keyboard / touchpad in "tent" mode, >180deg rotation)
-  * firmware files must be manually copied from a Windows installation, see "ISH Workaround" below
+  * firmware files must be manually copied from a Windows installation or driver exe, see "ISH Workaround" below

 ⚠️ Partially working
 * "special" keys on keyboard